ShantKasbarian/social-media/readMe.md

         Login/signup form
         Check profile
         Create posts
-        Add other users as friends
+        Add other users as friendRequests
-        Check their friends posts on their feed
+        Check their friendRequests posts on their feed Like posts
-        Like posts
         Comment under posts
         Get post by id
         Delete a post
         Block a user
-        Search for friends based on username
+        Search for friendRequests based on username
         Delete comment
         View all comments
 	Nice to have: